Capital District Clean Communities Coalition (Albany)

 - Area: 7,921 sq. mi.

-- Boundary: Counties: Albany, Columbia, Fulton, Greene, Montgomery, Otsego, Rensselaer, Saratoga, Schenectady, Schoharie, Warren, Washington; City of Albany
+- Local/Regional Service Area: Counties: Albany, Columbia, Fulton, Greene, Montgomery, Otsego, Rensselaer, Saratoga, Schenectady, Schoharie, Warren, Washington; City of Albany

 Alternative Fueling Stations